Is Croatia worth visiting? – TWO MOST OVERRATED DESTINATIONS & WHERE TO GO INSTEAD IN 2026

 - Kornati National Park: Located off the coast of Dalmatia, Kornati National Park comprises a group of islands and islets that are known for their rocky landscapes and crystal-clear waters making it a paradise for scuba divers and those thirsty of relaxing island hopping.

-- Telascica Nature Park: Located on the island of Dugi Otok, Telascica Nature Park features a deep bay, towering cliffs, and diverse plant and animal life.
+- Telašćica Nature Park: Located on the island of Dugi Otok, Telascica Nature Park features a deep bay, towering cliffs, and diverse plant and animal life.
 The park receives around 100,000 visitors per year.

 Visit Croatia off-peak

 If your vacation schedule is flexible, try to visit Croatia late or early in the season.
+Visiting off-peak reduces pressure on infrastructure whilst providing a less crowded, more authentic experience.
+Local businesses appreciate extended season support.

-Coastal Croatia is rainy in November and December, but it has many beautiful days in the winter, spring, and fall.
-For hikers and bikers, spring is the season when Dalmatia, one of the most beautiful regions of Croatia, really comes to life – since the summer heat can rob the most determined outdoor adventurer of their enthusiasm.
-Fall is a great time for boating, since most of the regattas and sailboat festivals take place after the summer.
+For hikers and bikers, early spring (April and May) is the season when Dalmatia, one of the most beautiful regions of Croatia, really comes to life – since the summer heat can rob even the most determined outdoor adventurer of their enthusiasm.

 In general, locals are far more relaxed and open to friendship when you visit Croatia during the off-season.